Randyhuls/mini-framework/README.md

 # mini-framework
-Mini JavaScript frameworking allowing client-side routing and template rendering
+Mini JavaScript framework allowing client-side routing and template rendering

 ***
 ## [ WIP ] - This documentation is still a work in progress